Depot Road — Kingston, New Hampshire

 November 23, 1996

 The two friends started exchanging emails every day, and talking on the phone at least once a week.
-Marvin mentioned that he was looking for activities that would be fun for the scout meetings, and one day, Nancy had a suggestion: why not call her little brother, Jimmie?
+Marvin mentioned that he was looking for activities that would be fun for the scout meetings, and one day, Nancy had a suggestion: why not call her little brother, Jimmy?

 Marvin had never met Jim Champion before — but, like most everyone in Kingston, he knew the name well.
 After returning from the Green Berets in 1983, Nancy’s kid brother had come back to his small hometown, and taken a job as one of the local police officers.
 There were never more than two or three officers on the whole force, and so, if you ever had an emergency in Kingston, there was a good chance you were about to meet Officer Champion.

-Nancy suggested that her brother — Uncle Jimmie, as her boys always knew him — could bring his various police gear over to Marvin’s for a demonstration at one of the scout meetings.
+Nancy suggested that her brother — Uncle Jimmy, as her boys always knew him — could bring his various police gear over to Marvin’s for a demonstration at one of the scout meetings.
 He could tell the boys about life as a cop, and as a soldier.

 * * *